STUDY

 Importance of Hypothesis

-4. It helps in devising research techniques.
+4. It assists in the selection and design of appropriate research techniques.

 TYPES OF HYPOTHESIS